 - Trader Joe’s Pound Plus Bars (Dark Chocolate, 72% Dark Chocolate, and Bittersweet With Almonds)

 - Trader Joe’s Semi-Sweet Chocolate Chips

-- These five alternatives to Nutella
+- These alternatives to Nutella

 - Whole Foods’ 365 Everyday Value Dark Chocolate Baking Chunks